opf/openproject/docs/getting-started/invite-members/README.md

 **Invite from header**

-In the header menu that is always present, you find a green button that allows you to create projectes, work packages an invite users from wherever in the application you are.
+In the header menu that is always present, you find a green button that allows you to create projects, work packages and invite users from wherever in the application you are.

 ![green button for project creation](create-project-button.png)